abhinavprakash199/SIGN-OFF-TIMING-ANALYSIS/README.md

 # SIGN-OFF-TIMING-ANALYSIS

 This repository contains the whole summary of hands on done by Abhinav Prakash (IS22MTECH14002) during the workshop SIGN-OFF-TIMING-ANALYSIS-using-OpenLane-SKY130 organised by VSD.
-The full STA flow was implemented using OpenLANE with SKY130nm PDK.
+The full STA flow was implemented using OpenSTA with SKY130nm PDK.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/120498080/219842863-80a8bcc6-60cc-4f75-a2ec-f874641fd9bf.png">